fabienbaron/bsmem/README.md

 MEMSYS libraries:

-Please contact me at fbaron@gsu.edu to get the MEMSYS libraries required to run BSMEM.
+Please contact me at fbaron@gsu.edu to get the password for the MEMSYS library required to run BSMEM.